 The assessment schedule for any particular course must be limited to:

-Continuous Assessment- Presentations, assignment, test, quizzes, etc. - 30%
+Continuous Assessment- Presentations, assignment, test, quizzes, etc. - 30%( where portfolios or case study are not applicable 40%)

-Portfolio (product/showcases, evaluation, electronic products, process portfolio) 10%
+Portfolio/ (product/showcases, evaluation, electronic products, process portfolio) or case study 10%

-End of Semester Examination - 60%
+End of Term/Semester Examination - 60%

-Unless justified and approved by the relevant Committee, no individual assessment task should have a weighting of more than 60 percent of the total assessment in a unit.
+Unless justified and approved by theacademic board, no individual assessment task should have a weighting of more than 60 percent of the total assessment in a unit.

 Quality Assurance, Moderation and Review

 Quality assurance of assessment should occur at both the course and the unit level.
-Schools are responsible for establishing a quality assurance regime for the assessment in courses and units.
+Schools are responsible for establishing a quality assurance regime for the assessment in courses and units/modules.
 This will include both internal and external moderation and benchmarking of assessment.

 Quality assurance of assessment must be maintained at every stage of the assessment cycle.